-Based around the catchy songwriting of their front man, Chris Carter, Venture Still blends thick organic textures with electronic elements to produce their take on alternative pop/rock.
+Based on the catchy songwriting of their frontman, Chris Carter, Venture Still blends thick organic textures with electronic elements to produce their take on alternative pop/rock.
 Formed in the fall of 2016, Venture Still’s music is the result of three close friends coming together to express their shared passion.
 Drawing from a spectrum of experiences, Carter’s lyrics embody the harmony and dissonance found in everyday struggles.
 Backing Carter, is bassist Rob Wiberg and pianist Elvin Holderfield.
 Inspired by bass greats like Victor Wooten, Rob provides funky slap riffs and creamy melodies that give each song a contagious groove.
-Elvin, a classically trained pianist and composer, lays down a bed of textures from piano to ambient pads.
+Elvin, a classically trained pianist, and composer lays down a bed of textures from piano to ambient pads.

-We have been in the music industry for many years and have played gigs from the worst dive bars to charity receptions and near sold out shows at big venues throughout the Colorado area.
+We have been in the music industry for many years and have played gigs from the worst dive bars to charity receptions and near sold-out shows at big venues throughout the Colorado area.
 Recently, we got back from a big CD Baby conference in Nashville and made many great contacts.
-For the near future, we are looking on really pushing and marketing our EP and getting our name out to a bigger crowd.
+For the near future, we are looking at really pushing and marketing our EP and getting our name out to a bigger crowd.
 We are in this for the long haul!